377A: Singapore to end ban on gay sex

 The decision, announced by Prime Minister Lee Hsien Loong on national TV, comes after years of fierce debate.

+LGBT activists in Singapore have hailed the move as "a win for humanity".

-The city-state is known for its conservative values, but an increasing number of people have called for the colonial-era 377A law to be abolished.
+The city-state is known for its conservative values, but in recent years an increasing number of people have called for the colonial-era 377A law to be abolished.

-Singapore is the latest Asian place to move on LGBT rights, after India, Taiwan and Thailand.
+Singapore is the latest place in Asia to move on LGBT rights, after India, Taiwan and Thailand.

-The government's previous stance was to keep 377A but it also promised not to enforce the law, as a way to appease both sides.
+The government's previous stance was to keep 377A, but it also promised not to enforce the law, as a way to appease both sides.

-But on Sunday night, Mr Lee said they would abolish the law as "I believe this is the right thing to do, and something that most Singaporeans will accept," he said.
+But on Sunday night, Mr Lee said they would abolish the law as he believed "this is the right thing to do, and something that most Singaporeans will accept".

-He noted that "gay people are now better accepted" and scrapping 377A would bring the country's laws in line with "current social mores, and I hope it will bring some relief to gay Singaporeans".
+He noted that "gay people are now better accepted" and scrapping 377A would bring the country's laws in line with "current social mores, and I hope, provide some relief to gay Singaporeans".

+"We finally did it, and we're ecstatic that this discriminatory, antiquated law is finally going to be off the books.
+There's a sense that maybe it took a little too long, but it had to happen, you know.
+Today we are very, very happy," gay activist Johnson Ong told the BBC.

+A coalition of LGBT rights groups called it a "hard-won victory and a triumph of love over fear", adding it was the first step towards full equality.

+But they also expressed concern over another announcement Mr Lee made in the same speech.

-But he also said the government would ensure better legal protection for the definition of marriage as one between a man and a woman.
+He had said the government would ensure better legal protection for the definition of marriage as one between a man and a woman.
 This would effectively make it harder for gay marriage to be legalised.

 He said Singapore remains a traditional society with many keen on maintaining family and social norms.